MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 <!-- ------------------------------ -->
 #### Runtime selection

-The Runtime selection feature supports prerelease testing and self-hosting.
+Runtime selection supports prerelease testing and self-hosting.
 When creating a WebView2 environment:
 * To specify a search order for browser preview channels, use the `CoreWebView2EnvironmentOptions.ChannelSearchKind` property.
 * To specify which browser preview channels are searched for, use the `CoreWebView2EnvironmentOptions.ReleaseChannels` property.